Karol-Witkowski/Karol-Witkowski/README.md

 ## Hey, I'm Karol

-I am a Carbohydrate chemistry student and engineer 🧪.
+I am a Carbohydrate chemistry engineer 🧪.
 Focused to learn frontend technology and aspire to become fulltime developer.
 Everyday practice and hard work is the way to go.
+Any advice is welcome.

 - 💻 I’m currently working on my projects that are here.
 I also help with an e-commerce website.